dmitrybv/EhLib.WinForms.Demos/README.md

 Projects are designed to run in an integrated environment - Visual Studio.

-Projects are compiled and launched without installing additional components in Visual Studio.
+Projects can be compiled and launched without installing additional components in Visual Studio.

-In the Demo projects, there is a link to the Nuget package EhLib.WinForms.Preview.
+In the Demo projects, there is a link to a Nuget package - EhLib.WinForms.Preview.

 ## EhLib.WinForms